alexott/dlt-files-in-repos-demo/terraform/azuredevops/README.md

 * Creates an Azure DevOps variable group that contains all parameters that are used by the build pipeline.
 * Creates an Azure DevOps build pipeline using `azure-pipelines.yaml` file from the cloned repository.

-After code is executed, you will have fully configured repositories & build pipeline.
-Follow instructions from the [top-level README](../../README.md) to setup release pipeline.
+After code is executed, you will have fully configured repositories, build & release pipelines.

-Limitations:

-* This code doesn't setup release pipeline as no corresponding functionality is available in Azure DevOps.